Hovey Lake FWA advisories

 - The Indiana Department of Natural Resources has adjusted services, events and operations to protect Hoosiers and prevent further spread of COVID-19.
 Please visit on.IN.gov/dnrcovid19 for a listing of what is open, closed, restricted and canceled.

 Upcoming events at Hovey Lake

-Hovey Lake Fish and Wildlife Area is a unique natural area nestled in the Ohio River and Wabash River floodplains in extreme southwest Indiana.
+Hovey Lake Fish & Wildlife Area is a unique natural area nestled in the Ohio River and Wabash River floodplains in extreme southwest Indiana.
 Hovey Lake FWA covers approximately 7,404 acres and features a 1,400 acre oxbow lake, other smaller sloughs, marshes and extensive bottomland hardwood forests.
 Hovey Lake is dedicated to providing and maintaining quality hunting, fishing and wildlife-watching opportunities.

 Most revenues used in land acquisition, development, operation and maintenance of Hovey Lake FWA are derived from the sale of hunting, fishing and trapping licenses.
 Funds are also received from the federal Pittman-Robertson and Dingell-Johnson programs to aid fish and wildlife restoration.
-These funds are derived from taxes levied on sport hunting and fishing equipment.
+These funds are derived from taxes levied on sport hunting, shooting, and fishing equipment.
 Indiana hunters and fishermen are proud to provide this property for the enjoyment of all people.

 - No check-in required for fishing.

 - All state size and bag limits apply.

 - Lake closed to fishing and boating during fall and winter for waterfowl hunting season.
 Check with property for current year’s dates.